-My wife and I recently explored a subterranean cavern in Pennsylvania.
-Those who go caving can attest to the fact that caverns are a strange realm.
-According to cognitive scientist, Philip Lieberman, burial might be one of the earliest forms of religious practice.
+In September, we explored an underground cavern in Pennsylvania.
+Those who go spelunking can attest that caverns are strange.
+According to cognitive scientist Philip Lieberman burial might be one of the earliest forms of religious practice.
 Ancient people began to associate the afterlife with a dark underworld.
-It was assumed that the dead must reawaken in a subterranean realm.
+They assumed that the dead must awaken in an underground realm.

 The subterranean river that flowed through the cavern reminded me of Styx.
 The faint odor of sulphur reminded me of hellish brimstone, as well as the alchemical sulphur that adheres to the genitals and coagulates the alchemical mercury into the sacred sexual fluids.

 In Cabala, the underworld is associated with the path of Tav that connects Malkuth and Yesod.
 Suspended between the Earth and the Moon the underworld is a sublunar realm where illusions and phantoms hold dominion.
 It is the cave of Plato where the shadows of ignorance hold sway.

 It is at the threshold between Malkuth and Yesod that one first encounters the entity known as the ‘Dweller of the Threshold.’
 This spectral entity resides between the physical and spiritual planes.
 It often takes the form of a phantom clad in a black hooded cloak.